 SUPPORTING DISASTER-AFFECTED SCHOOLS & COMMUNITIES

-Areas of Australia have been devastated by unprecedented drought, and catastrophic fire conditions – causing tragic loss of life, property, and extreme grief.
+In late 2019, areas of Australia were devastated by unprecedented drought, and catastrophic fire conditions – causing tragic loss of life, property, and extreme grief.

-As the situation continues, and further risks to homes and livelihoods are forecast for summer – The Australian Children’s Music Foundation wishes to offer its support to affected schools and communities.
+The Australian Children’s Music Foundation offers its support to affected schools and communities.

 The ACMF has in the past, offered support in response to crisis situations (such as droughts and fires) – most notably in the aftermath of the Victorian Bushfires of 2009, which left many schools ravaged and desolate.
 Some schools went on to become long-term beneficiaries of ACMF music programs and instruments.

-The ACMF operates in many schools in rural and regional areas, including children in the Taree Schools Group.
+The ACMF operates in many schools in rural and regional areas.
 We recognise that such devastation can have severe emotional impact on its victims.

 As a non-profit foundation, we offer the healing power of music, which in a practical and significant way – provides a sense of safety and community to those people whose land, buildings, homes, and broken spirits must be rebuilt.